duo-labs/cloudtracker/docs/elasticsearch.md

 server.listen(9201);
 ```

-Here you can see I am ignoring any cert errors when making the TLS connection, which is not a good idea, but I struggled to get this working otherwise with an AWS hosted ES cluster.
+Here you can see I am ignoring any cert errors when making the TLS connection, so you'll need to decide if that is acceptable for your use case.

 Run this with:
 ```